FilipePires98/WaveID/README.md

   Run:     `$ ./build/wavfind sampleTests/sampleTest.wav 200 0.1 codebook`

 Majority of the scripts have mandatory arguments.
-To have information about them call them without parameters,like:
+To have information about them call them without parameters, like:

 `$ ./build/<script_name>`

+## Authors

+The authors of this repository are André Pedrosa, Filipe Pires and João Alegria, and the project was developed for the Algorithmic Theory of Information Course of the Master's degree in Informatics Engineering of the University of Aveiro.

+For further information, please read our [report](https://github.com/FilipePires98/WaveID/blob/master/report/report.pdf).